RedHat-Middleware-Workshops/dayinthelife-streaming/projects/module-1-ui-web/README.md

 ```
 {
-    datetime: Int,
-    department: String,
-    itemId: Int,
-    qty: Int,
-    price: String
+    data: {
+        "OrderId": "6817D382-CDBA-E369-FE20-FF7C79DE5A26",
+        "OrderType": "E",
+        "OrderItemName": "Lemon Bar",
+        "Quantity": 17,
+        "Price": "0.09",
+        "ShipmentAddress": "Ap #249-5876 Magna.
+Rd.",
+        "ZipCode": "I9E 0JN"
+    },
+    ts: 1568062055995
 }
 ```

+This matches what the server builds from a Kafka payload in production mode.

 ### Variables

 * PORT (default: 8080) - HTTP traffic port
-* WSS_INCOMING_PAYLOAD_PORT (default: 8181) - Port that a WebSocket server listens on for payloads to send connected clients.
 * WS_MOCK_DATA_ENABLED (default: false) - Determines if mock data should be sent to clients.
-* WS_CONNECTION_STRING (default: undefined) - Use this to have the frontend connect to a different socket server
+* WS_CONNECTION_STRING (default: same as frontend host) - Use this to have the frontend connect to a different socket server.
+By default it uses the host for the frontend
 * LOG_LEVEL (default: info) - Logging level of trace, debug, info, etc.

 ### Deployment as Container